-Title of proposed research synthesis or project:Effect of Plow Characteristics on Uneven Blade Wear
+Effect of Plow Characteristics on Uneven Blade Wear

-- 1) Explain the specific problem or issue.
+1) Explain the specific problem or issue.
 Certain types of plows will wear blades unevenly beyond what is caused by misshapen roads.
 Some of this is may be created by a difference in weight from one end of the plow to another, but can aerodynamics and the manner in which the snow moves across the plow's surface also contribute to this effect?
-As plowing speeds increase, could airfoils be used to equalize down pressure to create more consistent blade wear? - 2) List the proposed research objectives.
-Quantify how plow shape can affect blade wear and identify ways to provide more consistent wear. - 3) List the tasks that would form the scope of work.
+As plowing speeds increase, could airfoils be used to equalize down pressure to create more consistent blade wear?

+2) List the proposed research objectives.
+Quantify how plow shape can affect blade wear and identify ways to provide more consistent wear.

+3) List the tasks that would form the scope of work.
 Speak to several states to identify various plow shapes and to quantify the observed blade wear consistency of each style.
-Identify the factors that may affect the blade wear characteristics Identify possible ways to offset the uneven wear Propose specific field tests for the types of plows with the most inconsistent wear - 3) Describe the expected outcomes of the research? - What products would result from the project?
+Identify the factors that may affect the blade wear characteristics Identify possible ways to offset the uneven wear Propose specific field tests for the types of plows with the most inconsistent wear

+- What products would result from the project?
 Overview/discussion paper of how plow shape affects blade wear.
-Proposed field tests

-- What audience(s) would the product(s) be intended for?

-DOTs & Public Works

-- How would the results benefit DOTs?

-Better plow design, less uneven blade wear

-- How would they be used?

-Plow specification improvements;

-- 4) Estimated funding needed. \$ 100,000

-5) Estimated time line for completing the researcl h.

-- Six (6) m onths

-- Twelve ( 12) months

-- Eighteer (18) months X

-- Other: months
+Proposed field tests - What audience(s) would the product(s) be intended for?
+DOTs & Public Works - How would the results benefit DOTs?
+Better plow design, less uneven blade wear - How would they be used?
+Plow specification improvements; - 4) Estimated funding needed. \$100,000 - 5) Estimated timeline for completing the research. - Six (6) months - Twelve (12) months - Eighteen (18) months X - Other: months